Book-The-Joy-Of-Cryptography/Book-The-Joy-Of-Cryptography-github.io/tools/joy-of-cryptography-5.md

 To understand PRGs, you must simultaneously appreciate two ways to compare the PRG’s output distribution with the uniform distribution:

- - From a relative perspective, the PRG’s output distribution is tiny.
+ - From a *relative* perspective, the PRG’s output distribution is tiny.
 Out of the $2^{2\lambda}$ strings in $\{\textcolor{brown}{0},\textcolor{brown}{1}\}^{2\lambda}$, only $2^\lambda$ are possible outputs of $G$.
 These strings make up a $2^\lambda/2^{2\lambda}=1/2^\lambda$ fraction of $\{\textcolor{brown}{0},\textcolor{brown}{1}\}^{2\lambda}$, only $2^\lambda$-a **negligible fraction!**
  - From an *absolute* perspective, the PRG’s output distribution is huge.
 There are $2^\lambda$ possible outputs of $G$, which is an **exponential amount!**

 The illustration above only captures the *relative* perspective (comparing the red dots to the entire extent of  $\{\textcolor{brown}{0},\textcolor{brown}{1}\}^{2\lambda}$,  so it can lead to some misunderstanding.
 Just looking at this picture, it is hard to imagine how the two distributions could be indistinguishable.
 How could a calling program *not* notice whether it’s seeing the whole set or just a negligible fraction of the whole set?
 Well, if you run in polynomial-time in $\lambda$, the $2\lambda$ and $2^{2\lambda}$ are both so enormous that it doesn’t really matter that one is vastly bigger than the other.
 The relative *sizes* of the distribution don’t really help distinguish, since it is not a viable strategy for the distinguisher to “measure” the size of the distribution it’s sampling.

 Consider: there are about $2^{75}$ molecules in a teaspoon of water, and about $2^{2.75}$ molecules of water in Earth’s oceans.
 Suppose you dump a teaspoon of water into the ocean and let things mix for a few thousand years.
-Even though the teaspoon accounts for only $1/2^{75}$ of the ocean’s contents, that doesn’t make it easy to keep track of all $2^{75}$ water molecules that originated in the teaspoon!
+Even though the teaspoon accounts for only $1/2^{75}$ of the ocean’s contents, that doesn’t make it easy to keep track of all $2^{75}$ water molecules that originated in the teaspoon!
 If you are small enough to see individual water molecules, then a teaspoon of water looks as big as the ocean.

 ### Discussion & Pitfalls

- - Do not confuse the interface of a PRG (it takes in a seed as input) with the interface of the security libraries $\mathcal{L}_{\text{prg}-\star}$ (their QUERRY subroutine doesn’t take any input)!
+ - Do not confuse the interface of a PRG (it takes in a seed as input) with the interface of the security libraries $\mathcal{L}_{\text{prg}-\star}$ (their QUERY subroutine doesn’t take any input)!
 A PRG is indeed an algorithm into which you can feed any string you like.
 However, **security is only guaranteed** when the PRG is being used exactly as described in the security libraries — in particular, when the seed is chosen uniformly/secretly and not used for anything else.

     Nothing prevents a user from putting an adversarially-chosen s into a PRG, or revealing a PRG seed to an adversary, etc. You just get no security guarantee from doing it, since it’s not the situation reflected in the PRG security libraries.

  - It doesn’t really make sense to say that "$\textcolor{brown}{0010110110}$ is a random string” or "$\textcolor{brown}{0000000001}$ is a pseudorandom string.”
-Randomness and pseudorandomness are **properties of the process used to generate a string**, not properties of the individual strings themselves.
+Randomness and pseudorandomness are **properties of the *process* used to generate a string**, not properties of the individual strings themselves.
 When we have a value $z=G(s)$ where $G$ is a PRG and $s$ is chosen uniformly, you could say that $z$ was “chosen pseudorandomly.”
 You could say that the output of some process is a “pseudorandom distribution.”
 But it is slightly sloppy (although common) to say that a string $z$ “is pseudorandom”.
  - There are common statistical tests you can run, which check whether some data has various properties that you would expect from a uniform distribution.
 For example, are there roughly an equal number of $\textcolor{brown}{0}$s and $\textcolor{brown}{1}$s?
 Does the substring $\textcolor{brown}{01010}$ occur with roughly the frequency I would expect?
 If I interpret the string as a series of points in the unit square$[0,1)^2$, is it true that roughly $\pi/4$ of them are within
 Euclidean distance 1 of the origin?

     The definition of pseudorandomness is kind of a “master” definition that encompasses all of these statistical tests and more.
 After all, what is a statistical test, but a polynomial-time procedure that obtains samples from a distribution and outputs a yes/no decision?
-Pseudorandomness means that every statistical test that “passes” uniform data will also “pass” pseudorandomly generated data.
+Pseudorandomness means that *every* statistical test that “passes” uniform data will also “pass” pseudorandomly generated data.

 ## 5.2 Pseudorandom Generators in Practice